Linerly/linerly.github.io/README.md

-# linerly.github.io, source code for my website
+# linerly.github.io

-This is my website to show all of my stuff and there's also a lot of fun stuff in my website, just check it out at: https://linerly.github.io/
+This is my website to show some of my stuff I made, there's also a lot of fun stuff in my website, just check it out at https://linerly.github.io/

 Uses HTML, CSS, and a bit of JavaScript.